 WHO WE ARE

-Learn more about our research groups:
+Learn more about our faculty and research groups:

 Dr. Kate Freeman’s research group studies organic molecules and their stable isotope signatures.
 We use fossil molecules, or biomarkers, derived from plants, microbes, and algae, to study Earth’s climate history, including carbon cycling in the ancient atmosphere and oceans, and the patterns of water, vegetation, and fire on ancient landscapes.
 Our group currently has a focus on new ways to measure isotopes within organic molecules (isotopologues) for biogeochemical and astrobiological applications and for space exploration.
 Kate is Director of the NASA Astrobiology Center for Isotopologue Research (ACIR) at Penn State, and is a participating scientist on NASA’s OSIRIS-REx mission.
 She is co-Director of the International Geobiology Course supported by the Agouron Institute and the Simons Foundation.